 The latest version of the Niro, with a new design and improved fuel efficiency, is the first full-scale update to the model in five years.

-The SUV is particularly popular among young drivers, with 46 percent of the orders from those in their 20s and 30s — 16 percentage points higher than its previous version.
+Kia said Monday that 46 percent of the 176,000 preorders for the model were from those in their 20s and 30s, which is 16 percentage points higher compared to buyers of its previous version.